awsdocs/aws-systems-manager-user-guide/doc_source/automation-action-outputs-inputs.md

 # Using action outputs as inputs<a name="automation-action-outputs-inputs"></a>

 You can define outputs for various automation actions in your runbooks\.
 This allows you to run scripts, or invoke API operations for other AWS services once so you can reuse the values as inputs in later actions\.
+Parameter types in runbooks are static\.
+This means the parameter type can't be changed after it's defined\.
+When using parameters with automation actions, the type of a parameter can't be dynamically changed within an action's input\.
+If you need to convert an output value to a different type to use as an input for a later action, use the `aws:executeScript` action\.
+Specify the output you want to convert in the `InputPayload` for the function\.
+Convert the type in your function, and use a `return` statement to output the newly converted value\.

 Here is an example runbook that demonstrates how to define action outputs, and reference the value as input for a later action\.
 The runbooks does the following:
 + Uses the `aws:executeAwsApi` action to call the Amazon EC2 DescribeImages API operation to get the name of a specific Windows Server 2016 AMI\.
 It outputs the image ID as `ImageId`\.